-The transferability of credits you earn at Gurnick Academy of Medical Arts is at the complete discretion of an institution to which you may seek to transfer.
+The transferability of credits you earn at Gurnick Academy of Medical Arts is at the complete discretion of the institution to which you may seek to transfer.
 Acceptance of the (degree, diploma, or certificate) you earn in the educational program is also at the complete discretion of the institution to which you may seek to transfer.

-If the (credits or degree, diploma, or certificate) that you earn at this institution are not accepted at the institution you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
+If the (credits, degree, diploma, or certificate) you earn at this institution are not accepted by the institution you seek to transfer to, you may be required to repeat some or all of your coursework there.
 Thus, you should confirm that attendance at this institution will meet your educational goals.
 This may include contacting an institution you may seek to transfer to after attending Gurnick Academy of Medical Arts to determine if your (credits or degree, diploma, or certificate) will transfer.